Kaysims/Grip-Club/README.md

     ![Colour Palate image](assets/readme-images/color-scheme-tiny.png)

 ### Colour accessibility
 *   To test the accessibility of the colours, [Accessible color palette builder](https://toolness.github.io/accessible-color-matrix/?n=White&n=Black&n=Green&v=EBEBEB&v=201F1F&v=659B5E) was used.
-I used this to check that the colours meet the WCAG 2.1 AA and AAA guidelines.
+I used this to check that the colours meet the WCAG 2.1 AA and AAA guidelines, which they did.
 To further check these results [Adobe color](https://color.adobe.com/create/color-contrast-analyzer) was used, which gave the same results.
 The colours will be used per the below colour combinations recommended for the text and background colour.

     ![Colour Cintrast imagee](assets/readme-images/contrast-checker.png)